 9 and 10.
 Fly Fishing Tools

 Booms Fishing H1 Fishing Pliers Tool are a great little tool with everything rolled into one.
 Hook removal, leader line cutters, fishing line cutter, a shot split lead crimper and split ring opener are features of these easily stowed pliers complete with pouch.
-Wear it on your vest or attached to your belt complete with lanyard so you don’t lose them in one of those ‘oopsie’ moments with slippery fingers while handling fish.
+Wear it on your vest or attached to your belt complete with lanyard so you don’t lose them.

 11. Fly Fishing Landing Net